Best holiday rental deals in Brighton

 Holiday Letting Price Information in Brighton

 This graph displays the average prices for the next twelve months in Brighton.
-Brighton is more expensive in August (25/08 - 01/09), where prices are on average £135 a night.
-The cheapest week to book a holiday rental is in February (09/02 - 16/02).
+Brighton is most expensive in December (22/12 - 29/12), when prices are on average £135 a night.
+The cheapest week to book a holiday rental is in November (30/11 - 07/12).

 Holiday Home Availability Information in Brighton

 Find out the percentage of available rentals & cottages in Brighton with the graph above.
-The most challenging week to find a letting in the next twelve months is in August (25/08 - 01/09).
-People tend to travel less to Brighton during a week in November (03/11 - 10/11) when only 24% of the rentals are booked.
+The most challenging week to find a letting in the next twelve months is in December (22/12 - 29/12).
+People tend to travel to Brighton least during a week in February (23/02 - 02/03) when only 20% of the rentals are booked.

-Discover your perfect Brighton accommodation by the glittering sea
+Discover your perfect Brighton holiday letting by the glittering sea

+You can take the train from St Pancras, London Bridge or London Victoria to Brighton's main train station.
 If you are flying in to the UK from abroad, it is best to fly into London before heading down to your Brighton holiday home.
 London is served by four major airports, including Heathrow, Stansted, Gatwick and Luton Airport.
 There are a range of trains, buses and taxi services available from all of these airports to take you to central London.
-Once in the city centre, you will find a range of smooth and fast links to Brighton.
-You can take the train from St Pancras, London Bridge and London Victoria to Brighton's main train station.
+Once in the city centre, you will find plenty of smooth and fast links to Brighton.

 The very best of Brighton

 Brighton is simply bursting with history and sights that will keep you and the family on the go for days.
-Ensure that you take the time to walk from your holiday flat to the 8.7 km long beach front and enjoy the views of the nostalgic Brighton Pier.
+Take the time to walk from your holiday home to the 8.7 km long beach front and enjoy the views of the nostalgic Brighton Pier.
 Further inland, the ornate Brighton Pavilion and its gardens are a majestic feast for the eyes.
 You can walk inside its exotic domes and minarets and explore the inner halls that were built in 1811 as a royal residence.

 If shopping is more of your thing, then make sure you explore the narrow and winding 'Lanes'.
 These are clusters of independent shops, cafes and pubs squeezed into narrow, charming alleyways where you are sure to discover something new.
 Popular shops include the cake emporium Choccywoccydoodah, the colourful antique haven Snooper's Paradise and vintage clothing mecca Beyond Retro.
-And don't forget to pick up a classy bargain at the Antiques Market on the first Sunday of every month on London Road.
-Simply search for your ideal Brighton holiday letting in the nearby lanes to have close access to the myriad of bargains on offer.
+And don't forget to pick up a classy bargain at the Antiques Market on the first Sunday of every month on London Road!
+Find a Brighton holiday home in the nearby lanes to have close access to the myriad of bargains on offer.

 Rich in Culture

-If you are looking for a fun adventure for all the family whilst staying in your Brighton holiday letting , the Brighton Sea Life centre is close to the waterfront.
+If you are looking for a fun adventure for all the family whilst staying in your Brighton holiday home, the Brighton Sea Life centre is close to the waterfront.
 Boasting the UK's first glass-bottom boat, the centre houses over 150 marine creatures, including the Giant Pacific Octopus.
-With a variety of Brighton holiday homes available in the town centre, you'll never be too far away from the excitement.
+With a range of cheap holiday lettings available in Brighton town centre, you'll never be too far away from the excitement.